hzqtc/fmd/README.md

     address = localhost
     port = 10098

-As FMD uses [libao](http://xiph.org/ao) for audio output, users may found it useful to refer to [libao's driver document](http://www.xiph.org/ao/doc/drivers.html) when deciding which driver to use.
-For example, users of PulseAudio should change the Output section to:

-    [Output]
-    driver = pulse
-    device = 0
-    rate = 44100
+## Commands

+The communication between FMD and clients go throught TCP connection.

+Commands client can send are `play`, `stop`, `pause`, `toggle`, `skip`, `ban`, `rate`, `unrate`, `info` and `end`.

+* play: start playing
+* stop: stop playing, and set play position to 0:00
+* pause: stop playing
+* toggle: toggle between playing and pause
+* skip: skip current song
+* ban: mark current song as "dislike"
+* rate: mark current song as "like"
+* unrate: unmark current song
+* info: simply get FMD info
+* end: tell FMD to exit

+**Note**: The recommand way to exit fmd is `killall fmd`.
+Because `end` command must be sent from the client and will left the FMD port in wait-close for several minutes, during which new FMD instance cannot bind to the port.

 ## Protocol

-The communication between FMD and clients go throught TCP connection.

-Commands client can send are *play*, *stop*, *pause*, *toggle*, *skip*, *ban*, *rate*, *unrate*, *info* and *end*.
-These commands are all self-explained except *end* will tell FMD server to exit.

-FMD responses to most commands are json formmated strings containing current playing infomation.
+FMD responses to all commands except `end`, the reponse is a json string containing current FMD infomation.

     {
        "len" : 0,